JGohr/Network-Notes/Obsidian/Network Plus Notes/Ethernet Fundamentals.md

 IDS/IPS: Intrusion (Detection/Prevention) System: Recognizes and responds to attacks through signatures and anomalies

-Proxy Server: Makes requests to an external network on behalf of a client
+[[Proxy Server]]: Makes requests to an external network on behalf of a client

 Content Engine/Caching Engine: Performs the caching functions of a proxy server